iburskiy/cosmetology/README.md

 The project has been published to Github Pages, namely to https://iburskiy.github.io/cosmetology.
 The purpose of the project was to practice with markup using BEM methodology in SCSS version and use Github Pages build process to deploy it on the web.
-It represents the design of Cosmetology Home Page and Universal Page (see point about this page below) for a demo how multiple page website may look like on Github Pages
+It represents the design of Cosmetology Home Page and Universal Page (see point about this page below) for a demo how multiple page website may look like on Github Pages.

 ## Build
 Run `npm run build` to build the project.